AnthonySalazar1234/PharmacySystem/readme.txt

 ADMIN
 /*username and password:admin

-if you have any suggestions and comment for this projects feel free to message me at wikiwidetony123@gmail.com
+***if you find any errors or need to be change or to be added in this project just message at wikiwidetony123@gmail.com.***